Miss Universe 2025: Debuts, returns, and withdrawals

-This edition will mark the debuts of Cape Verde, Mayotte, Palestine, and Rwanda.
+This pageant marked the debuts of Cape Verde, Mayotte, Palestine, and Rwanda.
 The Palestinian debut received heightened media attention due to its timing amid the ongoing Gaza war, which had attracted extensive international discourse among experts and human rights organizations.

-Returning countries for this edition included Iraq and Slovenia, which last competed in 2017; Sweden in 2021; Ghana and Haiti in 2022; and Kosovo, Panama, and South Africa in 2023.
-The national organizations of Bahrain, Cyprus, Eritrea, Fiji, Gibraltar, Kenya, Maldives, Mongolia, Montenegro, Samoa, Somalia, and Uzbekistan, all failed to appoint a delegate and hold a national competition.
+Returning countries for this pageant included Iraq and Slovenia, which last competed in 2017; Sweden in 2021; Ghana and Haiti in 2022; and Kosovo, Panama, and South Africa in 2023.
+The national organizations of Bahrain, Cyprus, Eritrea, Fiji, Gibraltar, Kenya, Maldives, Mongolia, Montenegro, Samoa, Somalia, and Uzbekistan, all failed to appoint a delegate or hold a national competition.

 Leading up to the contest, Sahar Biniaz of Iran withdrew from the competition, citing concern for her national director's safety following reports of the director's detention in her country.
-Meanwhile, Josiane Golonga of Cameroon, Diana Fast of Germany, Zoulahatou Amadou of Niger, Iman Totic of North Macedonia and Chiara Wijntuin of Suriname did not arrive in the host country for personal reasons.
-Helena O'Connor of Iceland also withdrew from the competition due to illness.
+Meanwhile, Josiane Golonga of Cameroon, Diana Fast of Germany, Zoulahatou Amadou of Niger, Iman Totic of North Macedonia and Chiara Wijntuin of Suriname did not arrive in the host country.
+Helena O'Connor of Iceland withdrew from the competition due to an illness, while Gabrielle Henry of Jamaica withdrew because of an injury sustained during the preliminary competition.
+In addition, Flavia Harizaj of Albania did not appear in the final competition.

+Incidents during the preliminary competition

+Miss Jamaica Gabrielle Henry fell through an unguarded opening in the stage floor during the preliminary evening gown round on 19 November 2025 suffering significant injuries.
+She was admitted to intensive care in Bangkok, forcing her withdrawal from the competition.
+The Miss Universe Organization assumed full and immediate responsibility for the incident and covered all associated medical and repatriation costs.